Which Premier League Team Should I Support?

 Traditionally, supporters had their affiliation decided by location or familial ties.
 But as England’s top division has become a truly global business, soccer fans have had to find other ways to choose a team to follow.

 So, if you’re keen to nail your colours to a particular Premier League mast but aren’t sure which club to plump for, the following guide should help you make a decision.
 Pick carefully, though – there’s no going back from here…

 I Just Want to Win Trophies

-Liverpool is the reigning European champion, having beaten Tottenham in last season’s Champions League final.
-They are also on the verge of winning the Premier League title for the first time since 1990.
-That would move them on to 20 championships – just one shy of Manchester United in the all-time standings.
+Liverpool is the reigning English champion, having won its 20th championship last season – meaning it is just one shy of Manchester United in the all-time standings.
 Their manager, Jurgen Klopp, is one of the best in the world and is currently under contract until 2024.

 Liverpool is a historic club.
 Only Real Madrid and Milan have won more than its six European Cups.
 They play their home games at Anfield, a world-famous stadium with a magnificent atmosphere.
 If you’re after prestige and silverware, you can’t go far wrong with the Reds.

 Manchester City was the most successful English team in the 2010s.
 They won four Premier League titles in that time, having previously not finished on top of the division since 1968.
 They have also lifted the FA Cup twice and the League Cup five times in the last decade.

 City plays attractive soccer, and their manager Pep Guardiola is among the most successful of the modern era.
 Their wealthy benefactors from Abu Dhabi virtually guarantee that City will be a major force for as long as the present ownership remains in place.